Latest Updates

 The V11 will run for 81 minutes, and the V10 for 61 minutes.

-Here’s the kicker: using the torque drive tool in the auto (or mid) setting, the V11 will still run for 73 minutes, while the V10 will run for more than 25 minutes.
+Here’s the kicker: with the torque drive tool set to auto (or mid), the V11 will still run for 73 minutes, while the V10 will run for more than 25 minutes.

 That’s almost a 12-minute difference in a configuration you’ll use most often.